-While true shoulder dystocia is an emergency, it’s a rare event, occuring between 0.5 % and 1.5% of births.
+While true shoulder dystocia is an emergency, it’s a rare event, occurring between 0.5 % and 1.5% of births.
 The exact incidence of shoulder dystocia is very dependent upon how it’s defined and reported, which varies depending on care providers.

 Size and weight of babies can’t be accurately diagnosed before the birth.
-Many women are told they have a big baby, and need to be induced to prevent shoulder dystocia occurring.
+Many women are told they have a big baby and need to be induced to prevent shoulder dystocia occurring.

 Yet, induction may in fact cause babies to become stuck due to the strong and relentless contractions preventing them from being able to slowly ease through the pelvis.

-Many care providers believe that babies get stuck because the woman’s pelvis is the wrong shape or isn’t big enough.
+Many care providers believe babies get stuck because the woman’s pelvis is the wrong shape or isn’t big enough.

 While most women have the most ‘desirable’ pelvis shape (gynecoid) for birth, some women have pelvises that may have less room in certain parts (anthropoid, android, platypelloid).

 This has the potential to cause the baby to assume a less than optimal position or slow progress through the pelvis, but it does not automatically mean vaginal birth is impossible.